BillyDodds/Transactions_ML/README.md

 7. life/wellbeing

 ## 1.2 Scrape "Value Date" from Descriptions
 Some transactions are not processed immediately at the point of sale.
-When the bank transaction is finally approved, my bank records this as the date and appends the actual date of the transaction (which may have been up to 5 days in the past, the average I found was a 3 day delay) to the end of the description as "Value Date: dd/mm/YYYY".
+When the bank transaction is finally approved, my bank records this as the date and appends the actual date of the transaction (which may have been up to five days in the past, the average I found was a three day delay) to the end of the description as "Value Date: dd/mm/YYYY".
 If the transaction goes through immediately, it just records the current date and leaves the description as is.
 (At least, this is the process that I inferred.
 I was unable to find any documentation to confirm this.)

 Hence, I had to do a little scraping to collect these value dates when they appeared so that I had the date of the actual transaction.